hamzaelmarjani/sympho/API/sympho-api-java/README.md

 ## Features

-- **[NestJS](https://https://nestjs.com/) A progressive Node.js framework for building efficient, reliable and scalable server-side applications.**. ✅
+- **[Springboot](https://spring.io/projects/spring-boot) makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run" using Java SDK**. ✅
 - **Middleware guard** for authentication check before generating any speech. ✅
-- **ElevenLabs.io** REST API integration powered by [Elevenlabs Javascript SDK](https://elevenlabs.io/docs/agents-platform/libraries/java-script). ✅
+- **ElevenLabs.io** Asynchronously REST API integration, thanks to [WebClient](https://www.baeldung.com/spring-5-webclient). ✅
-- **Lightweight** uses a few necessary npm dependencies. ✅
+- **Lightweight** uses a few necessary Maven dependencies. ✅
 - **Organized** folder structure, easy to understand. ✅
 - **Dockerfile** to deploy your app with one command from your CLI, build a lightweight & very optimized docker image. ✅
 - **JWT** integration to add one more security layer. ⏳